-This herby tear and share potato bread (pane di patate) is perfect for sharing at a dinner party and makes a stunning centrepiece.
-Post sponsored by Lurpak.
+This herby Potato Bread (pane di patate) is perfect for sharing at a dinner party and makes a stunning centrepiece.

-You can bake this as a ‘monkey bread‘ by lightly coating the dough balls in melted clarified butter infused with garlic and piling in a bundt tin, but it may not hold its shape as beautifully as this one – it’s no less delicious though!
+You can bake this as a ‘monkey bread‘ by lightly coating the dough balls in melted butter and piling in a bundt tin, but it may not hold its shape as beautifully as this one – it’s no less delicious though!

 - 250 g | 9oz floury potatoes such as Maris Piper, peeled and cubed